infrae/fcrepo/src/fcrepo/README.txt

   >>> xml = xml.replace('My First Test Object', 'My First Modified Datastream')
   >>> ds.setContent(xml)
-  >>> ds.location
-  u'foo:...+DC+DC.3'

 Special Datastream: DC
 ~~~~~~~~~~~~~~~~~~~~~~

-This DC datastream that is always available is actually a special kind of
+This `DC` datastream that is always available is actually a special kind of
 datastream.
 The Dublin Core properties from this XML stream are stored in a
 relational database which can be searched.
 The values are also used in the
 OAIPMH feed.
-Fedora uses the legacy /elements/1.1/ namespace which contains
+Fedora uses the legacy `/elements/1.1/` namespace which contains
 the following terms:

  * contributor